georgebabarus/magento-filesystem-extension/docs/source/details.rst

 WYSIWYG images storage
 ----------------------

-In this area images are stored in cloud, and serve directly from there without processing or resizing.
+In this area, images are stored in the cloud, and serve directly from there without processing or resizing.

-:term:`OOB` See image bellow, to prove nothing change in the way content is saved.
-Url is still saved as relative path to media directory.
+:term:`OOB` See the image below, to prove nothing change in the way content is saved.
+Url is still saved as a relative path to media directory.

 .. image:: _static/features/wysiwyg-standard-features.png